Ive (group)

-Ive (Korean: 아이브; RR: Aibeu; stylized as IVE) is a South Korean girl group formed by Starship Entertainment.
-The group is composed of six members: Gaeul, Yujin, Rei, Wonyoung, Liz and Leeseo.
-They made their debut on December 1, 2021, with the single album Eleven.
+Ive (Korean: 아이브; RR: Aibeu; stylized in all caps) is a South Korean girl group formed by Starship Entertainment.
+The group is composed of six members: Gaeul, An Yu-jin, Rei, Jang Won-young, Liz, and Leeseo.
+Ive is known for their viral songs and for achieving one of the most successful debuts in recent K-pop, having received several rookie awards and featuring on Forbes Korea Power Celebrity 40.